 Brazilian student passes 11 US universities after writing about feijoada

-“Everyone who reads it is surprised by the outcome” An essay about feijoada puts a young Brazilian woman in 11 US universities.
+“Everyone who reads it is surprised by the outcome” An essay regarding feijoada puts a young Brazilian woman in 11 US universities.
 Student made an analogy between personal characteristics and ingredients of the typical Brazilian dish

 Sofia Rosa, 17, said writing is one of the cornerstones of the US college application process.
 The teenager noted that the analogy is an important device to tell her story and show her values.